 Who Should Have a Bone Density Test in NYC?

-The DXA Bone Density Test Procedure
+The DEXA Bone Density Test Procedure

 A bone density test is entirely painless, easy, and fast.
-You will need to avoid taking calcium supplements for at least 24 hours beforehand, and it’s best to wear loose, comfortable clothing and to ensure you remove all metal objects from your pockets.
+You will need to avoid taking calcium supplements for at least 24 hours beforehand, and it’s best to wear loose, comfortable clothing and ensure you remove all metal objects from your pockets.

 The amount of radiation emitted during a bone density test is typically very low, much less than an ordinary chest x-ray.
-A DXA scanner emits tow x-ray beams, one of which is high energy while the other is low energy, and it measures the level of x-rays passing through the bone from each beam.
+A DXA scanner emits two x-ray beams, one of which is high energy while the other is low energy, and it measures the level of x-rays passing through the bone from each beam.

-Your Z-score is the number of units above or below what would normally be considered standard for someone of your sex, age, ethnicity, and weight.
+Your Z-score is the number of units above or below what would usually be considered standard for someone of your sex, age, ethnicity, and weight.
 If the score is significantly higher or lower than average, it may suggest that something other than aging is causing bone fragility.